McKinsey Solve Game: 13 Tips to Ace this Test

 The tutorial suggests how long to spend on each task, but you have the flexibility to manage your own time.
 Tasks in the 1st scenario typically take longer than tasks in the 2nd scenario, so consider that as you plan your time.

-Imbellus, the company McKinsey worked with to create the Solve game, says they didn’t design the test to create a time constraint.
+Imbellus, the company McKinsey worked with to create the McKinsey Solve game, says they didn’t design the test to create a time constraint.
 Some people report having time left over at the end of the 70 minutes.
 Others feel pressed for time at the end.

 Join our FREE Webinar: